 [Idumeans and zealots attacking the guards of the temple]

 Yielding to these representations, the Idumeans marched up through the city to the temple.
-The zealots, who were anxiously awaiting guards of their arrival, on their entering the building boldly advanced from the inner court, joined the Idumeans and attacked the guards.
+The zealots, who were anxiously awaiting their arrival, on their entering the building boldly advanced from the inner court, joined the Idumeans and attacked the guards.
 They killed some of the outlying guards in their sleep, till, roused by the cries of those who were awake, the whole force of guards in consternation snatched up their weapons and advanced to the defence.
 So long as they believed the zealots to be their only assailants, they did not lose heart, hoping to overpower them by numbers.
 Yet the sight of others pouring in from outside made them realize the Idumeans were bursting in.

 At that point, the greater number of them flung courage and armour away together and abandoned themselves to lamentation.
 A few of the younger men, however, fencing themselves in, bravely confronted the Idumeans and for a good while protected the weaker crowd.
 The cries of the latter signified their distress to their friends in the city, but not one of these ventured to their assistance, when they realized that the Idumeans had broken in.
 Instead, they responded with futile shouts and lamentations on their side, while a great wail went up from the women, each having some relative in the guards whose life was at stake.
 The zealots joined in the war-cry of the Idumeans, and the loud noise from all directions was made more terrible by the howling wind of the storm.